Cosmic-Chatter/Exhibitera/exhibitera/hub/README.md

 The _Components_ tab lists every managed component and projector, each with its own tile.

 #### View options
 The _View options_ menu enables you to customize the components interface.
 You can toggle on or off the display of static components, and modify the data presented by each tile.
+You can also change how components are arranged and how large they appear.

 #### Real-time status